roche-rs/website/src/cli/build.md

 roche build
 ```

-*you must ensure that you are logged into docker or podman if you don't provide a `--tag` option*
+**docker username config**
+By default roche will try and obtain your current docker or podman user to generate the build tag.

+Unfortunately older versions of docker on non-linux environments don't output complete docker info.

+This can be resolved by either supplying a `--tag` option or setting a `DOCKER_USERNAME` environment variable.

 ## details